ClaraBartolome/MiddenTest/README.md

 - In "network", you can find all the components related with the API connection using Retrofit.
 The API Service, the repository and the UseCase.
 You can find their respective tests in the test section of the app.
-This part of the app communicates with the UI using a viewmodel which is located in compose.
+- This part of the app communicates with the UI using a viewmodel which is located in "viewmodels".